-To conduct whole-area counts, it is required for large scale analyses that you be able to see \geq 70% of the survey unit from one or multiple vantage points placed around the unit's perimeter.
+To conduct whole-area counts, \geq 70% of the survey unit must be visible from one or multiple vantage points placed around the unit's perimeter.
+If an impoundment or area with natural boundaries typically considered a "unit" for management by local staff is not 70% visible, the IWMM survey unit may not include the entire management unit.
 Estimate the percentage of the survey unit assessed for the whole-area count (Figure SOP-2.1).